contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 For information about filling out the Baptism and Confirmation Record, see [18.8.3](18-priesthood-ordinances-and-blessings.md#1883-baptism-and-confirmation-record-and-certificate).

+#### 18.7.1.3 Children Whose Parents Are Not Married (Including Divorced)

+For guidelines about baptizing and confirming minor children, see [38.2.8.2](38-church-policies-and-guidelines.md#38282-minors).

 ### 18.7.2 Baptismal Services

 A baptismal service should be simple, brief, and spiritually uplifting.
 It may include the following: